fullstorydev/fullstory-react-library/README.md

 ```

-### 6. useFSNavigate Configuration
+### 7. useFSNavigate Configuration

 If you would like FullStory to capture custom pagenames and properties we can use the hook `useFSNavigate()`.
-We must first implement our `<FullStoryProvider/>` like this.
+The page name will the set to your custom pagename and the custom properties will be added to the properties captured by the default configuration or page configuration rules.

+**Implementation:**

 ```
 import { FullStoryProvider } from "@bateman001/fs-react-component-library";